The Joseph norton Offer

 In July 2013, the school was awarded the Engaging Families Award for the work we undertake in this area.

-At Joseph Norton we believe that every member of our school community should have the equal opportunity to fulfil their potential in a safe and positive environment.
+At Joseph Norton we believe that every member of our school community should have the equal opportunity to fulfill their potential in a safe and positive environment.
 To support this belief we aim to provide pupils with the skills and mental agility to establish and maintain productive relationships, cope with conflict or upset and rebuild friendships if problems arise.
 To do this, we adopt a restorative approach.

 Effective Restorative Practices focuses on an awareness of how people have been effected by conflict or an incident that has caused upset.
 This is done by actively engaging participants in a process which separates the deed from the doer and rejects the act not the actor, allowing participators to make amends for the harm caused.
 Restorative Practice acknowledges the intrinsic worth of the person and their potential contribution to the community.